-24 Hours of Winter was when North Vancouver‘s Grouse Mountain stayed open all day and night from a Saturday morning until a Sunday night in February.
+24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 24 Hours of Winter at Grouse Mountain

-In years when it does take place, for two full days and all night long, Grouse Mountain is the place to be for non-stop skiing, snowboarding, snowshoeing and all kinds of wonderful winter activities.
+In years when the event happens, for two full days and all night long, Grouse Mountain is the place to be for non-stop skiing, snowboarding, snowshoeing and all kinds of wonderful winter activities.

 When and Where